tlswg/draft-deprecate-obsolete-kex/draft-aviram-tls-deprecate-obsolete-kex.md

 Such attacks are often implementation-dependent, including the above examples.
 However, these examples demonstrate that building a system that reuses keys and avoids this category of attacks is difficult in practice.
 In contrast, avoiding key reuse not only prevents decryption in the event of key compromise, but also precludes this category of attacks altogether.
 Therefore, this document discourages the reuse of elliptic curve DH public keys.

 # Acknowledgments

-This document was inspired by discussion on the TLS WG mailing list and a suggestion by Filippo Valsorda following the release of the {{Raccoon}} attack.
+This document was inspired by discussions on the TLS WG mailing list and a suggestion by Filippo Valsorda following the release of the {{Raccoon}} attack.
 Thanks to Christopher A. Wood for writing up the initial draft of this document.